AAChartModel/AAChartKit-Swift/README.md

         //The chart view object calls the instance object of AAChartModel and draws the final graphic chartView?.aa_drawChartWithChartModel(chartModel)
 ```
-5. Only refresh the chart data
+5. Only refresh the chart data(This method is recommended to be called for updating the series data dynamically)

 ```swift
         //Only refresh the chart series data